ftsrg-bta/lab-ethereum/guide.md

 **Visibility.** Functions must be marked with a `public`, `internal`, `private` or `external` visibility.
 For more information, see the [visibility section of the documentation](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#visibility-and-getters).
 In previous versions of Solidity, if a function did not specify a visibility it was public by default.
-However, this lead to vulnerabilities and in the current version the visibility must be specified.
+However, this lead to vulnerabilities and in the current version the visibility must be explicitly specified.

 **Constructor.** State variables are initialized to their default values (e.g., `0` for integer types or an empty mapping).
 However, an explicit [constructor](https://solidity.readthedocs.io/en/v0.5.15/contracts.html#constructors) (at most one) can be provided (including parameters) with the `constructor` keyword.